JeremieLeclere/lilymoog/README.md

 	    The value must be an positive int value, which will be interpreted as a number of sixteenth notes.
 The equivalent duration of silence will be inserted at the end of generated output file.
+	    That option is particularly useful when provided sequence does not ends with a
+	    silence: It allows Moog synthesizer to be turned OFF, and let it produce output until its release time has been reached (simply said: No click at the end of your sequence, caused by a brutal interruption of sound data).

 ## 2. Configuration file